 Obtaining a U.S. Visa?
 June 2025 Processing Times & Priority Adjustments Unveiled

-Being a migration and travel centre of the globe, to this point, the United States is one of the most sought-after places on earth for international students, employees, families, and visitors in general.
-And with rising demand, so rises shifting immigration policy and visa processing times accordingly.
-June 2025 saw with it some dreadfully critical changes in the periods of U.S. visa processing and priority of categories, one must familiarize oneself with.
-One cannot maintain a temporary or permanent residence unless one keeps abreast of these changes to schedule one’s visit accordingly.
+As a global migration and travel hub, the United States has been one of the most sought-after destinations on earth for international students, employees, families, and visitors in general.
+And with rising demand, so too do immigration policy and visa processing times shift accordingly.
+June 2025 brought some critically important changes in U.S. visa processing and priority categories, so it is essential to familiarise oneself with them.
+One cannot maintain a temporary or permanent residence unless one stays informed about these changes and schedules visits accordingly.

 Non-immigrant Visa Processing Times

 Non-immigrant visas—business (B-1), tourist (B-2), students (F-1), and work visas (H-1B, L-1, O-1)—are processed abroad at U.S. embassies and consulates.
-Waiting times vary by post depending on post workload, local demand, and staff.
+Waiting times vary by post, depending on the post workload, local demand, and staff availability.

 As of June 2025:

-• Interview waiting times are quite varied.
-For example, high-volume country consulates like Mexico and India have waiting times between 90 and 160 days.
+- Interview waiting times are pretty varied.
+For example, high-volume country consulates, such as those from Mexico and India, have waiting times of between 90 and 160 days.

-• Tourists can find the U.S. Department of State site, where they can gather the latest facts about their home country’s embassy or consulate.
+- Tourists can visit the U.S. Department of State website, where they can find the latest information about their home country’s embassy or consulate.

 USCIS Processing Times: Current Averages for Major Forms (USCIS)

 The U.S. Citizenship and Immigration Services decides all United States adjustment of status, naturalization, and visa petitions.
-The agency releases median processing times for forms, which also vary according to backlogs and staff.
+The agency releases median processing times for forms, which also vary depending on backlogs and staff availability.

 The following are the most recent median processing times as of March 2025:

-These are projected waiting times, but waiting times can vary by service center, case type, and applicant background.
+These are projected waiting times; however, actual waiting times may vary by service centre, case type, and applicant background.

 June 2025 Visa Bulletin: Priority Shifts to Monitor

 The Visa Bulletin is the official monthly publication of the United States Department of State that governs the pool of employment- or family-based green card applicants.
-Visa Bulletin maintains the Final Action Dates (FADs) and the Dates for Filing (DFFs) to be used as a cutoff to see if the applicants can file or the visa becomes current for the applicants.
+The Visa Bulletin maintains the Final Action Dates (FADs) and the Dates for Filing (DFFs) as cutoffs to determine whether applicants can file or if the visa becomes current for them.

 Family-Based Immigration Highlights: